15 Best Things to Do in Groton (CT)

 Mystic Museum Of Art

-The Mystic Art Association was founded by the landscape painter Charles Harold Davis (1856-1933) in 1913, and made up of the artists who would visit this coastal village to paint.
+The Mystic Art Association was founded by the landscape painter Charles Harold Davis (1856-1933) in 1913.
+Its initial members were the various artists who would visit this coastal village to paint.

 In 1931 the association established the Mystic Arts Center, and in 2016 this was redubbed the Mystic Museum of Art.

-The museum has a small but highly-regarded permanent collection, spanning the start of the 20th century to the present, with pieces by Robert Brackman and Henry Ward Ranger.
+The museum has a small but highly-regarded permanent collection.
+It spans the start of the 20th century to the present, with pieces by Robert Brackman and Henry Ward Ranger.

 12. Outer Light Brewing Company